saurabhbatra96/saurabhbatra96.github.io/_posts/2017-06-11-human-learning-machine-learning.md

 Comparable to the random bot, which kind of tells that greed might not be that good after all.

-However, moving to a more intuitive strategy: minimize average height of columns at every step, drastically improves these statistics:
+Moving to a more intuitive strategy: minimize average height of columns at every step, drastically improves these statistics:

 {% highlight json %}
     "Average score" : 726